Online Classes/Distance Education

 - How do I complete the FAFSA (Free Application for Federal Student Aid) if my parents do not financially support me?

 Dependency status is among the more common errors made on the FAFSA.
-Before you complete the FAFSA, first make sure you meet the requirements for financial independence (for 2018-19).
+Before you complete the FAFSA, first make sure you meet the requirements for financial independence.
 PHEAA uses these criteria to determine independence, although you may be asked to provide documentation to verify your current status.
 If you cannot meet any of these requirements, PHEAA uses additional criteria to determine your financially independent status.

 If PHEAA considers you financially independent, we will process your State Grant without your parents' financial data.
 However, if you receive direct support from your parents (money received or bills paid on your behalf), you need to report that support on the FAFSA application where it asks for: